MiguelC23/XAI-Skin-Cancer-Detection-A-Prototype-Based-Deep-Learning-Architecture-with-Non-Expert-Supervision/ACP_BM_Problem/ReadMe.md

     MASKS_IN_TEST_SETS=True #We recommend setting it to True if the model has been trained with LP_MASKED=True, meaning the model discards patches
     #from images associated with areas marked as 1 by the masks, i.e., areas that are not directly important in the internal structure of the model during the forward process.
     #Therefore, during testing or validation, masks for these images should also be provided to the model.
 In other words, the model makes decisions solely based on patches
     #associated with relevant areas marked as 0 by the masks.
-If the model was trained with LP1C_MASKED=False, set this line to false as well
+If the model was trained with LP_MASKED=False, set this line to false as well
     if(MASKS_IN_TEST_SETS==True):
         test_mask_dir=r"..."#Path to the folder where the masks for the validation set are located.
 Only used when MASKS_IN_TEST_SETS=True.
     else: